kjfsoul/BirthdayGen.com/MEMORY_PROCEDURES.md

 ## Overview

-The Mystic Arcana project uses a multi-layered memory system for knowledge persistence, session management, and agent coordination.
+The BirthdayGen.com project uses a multi-layered memory system for knowledge persistence, session management, and agent coordination.
 The primary memory system is **Beads** (`.beads`), which solves the agent amnesia problem by storing all tasks, issues, and discoveries outside of context windows.

 ---